If you’re a parent or child caretaker living in California, and you need to brush up on your California car seat laws, this post is for you.

 It’s important to be aware of them so you don’t accidentally get fined for not following them.
 We’ll cover changes to the California car seat law, including rules about using child safety seats on different modes of transportation, the changes made this year, and answer some frequently asked questions about the laws.

-Car Seat Law Changes For 2019
+Recent Car Seat Law Changes

 As of January 1, parents need to buckle children under 8 years old or who are less than 4’9” tall or weigh less than 40 pounds in a car seat or booster seat and ride in the back.